 You can be harassed because of a protected characteristic that someone thinks you have, even though you don't.

-Whilst waiting to be served at a bar, you hear the staff make loud and insulting comments about your appearance, saying you’re a male to female transsexual.
+Whilst waiting to be served at a bar, you hear the staff make loud and insulting comments about your appearance, saying you’re a male to female transgender.
 Despite the fact this isn’t true, you feel intimidated and upset by their remarks and decide to leave.
 This could be harassment related to gender reassignment.

 Harassment because of a protected characteristic it’s known you don’t have